felikafelix/Hackintosh-Thinkpad-T480s/README.md

     - Show Picker = True
     - Timeout = 10
 - Disable HiDPI / BetterDisplay
-- After succesfully upgraded to sequoia, you can change the EFI to my sequoia release, and / or re-enable any kext & system patch disabled before upgrading.
+- After succesfully upgraded to Tahoe, you can change the EFI to my Tahoe latest release.

 <p align="justify">If you still want to stay on Sequoia, maybe consider changing smbios to 16,3.
 From what i test on my Sequoia, the power and performance management is better.</p>
 <br>